dataPulverizer/glmSolver/README.md

 - [ ] 2.
 Add L1, and L-Infinity error functions for regression.
 - [ ] 3.
 Include regression constraints both for linear regression and GLM using LAPACK routines for [generalized least squares (MKL)](https://software.intel.com/en-us/mkl-developer-reference-fortran-generalized-linear-least-squares-lls-problems-lapack-driver-routines), see [Netlib](https://www.netlib.org/lapack/lug/node28.html) also.
 - [ ] 4.
 Add regularization feature.
+- [ ] 5.
+Multiple Y variables?
+LAPACK allows this feature to be implemented to the framework.